PTsolvers/PseudoTransientHMC.jl/README.md

 - `HMC_Public.m`
 - `LOOK_UP_HMC_Pub.mat`

-The [/tmp](/tmp/) folder contains previous, dev and on-work versions of the main scripts.
+The [/tmp](/tmp/) folder contains previous, dev, and on-work versions of the main scripts.

 ## Usage
-If not stated otherwise, all the routines are written in Julia and can be executed from the REPL.
-Output is produced using `Plot.jl`.
+If not stated otherwise, all the routines are written in Julia and can be executed from the [Julia REPL], or from the terminal for improved performance.
+Output is produced using the [Julia Plots package].

 The either multi-threaded CPU or GPU backend can be selected by adding the appropriate flag to the `USE_GPU` constant
 ```julia
 const USE_GPU  = false  # true
 ```
 - Selecting `false` will use the `Base.threads` backend.
 Multi-threading can be enabled by defining and exporting the `JULIA_NUM_THREADS` environment variable (e.g. `export JULIA_NUM_THREADS=2` prior to launching Julia will enable the code to run on 2 CPU threads).
-- Selecting `true` will use the `CUDA.jl` GPU backend and will succeed if a CUDA-capable GPU is available.
+- Selecting `true` will use the [CUDA.jl] GPU backend and will succeed if a CUDA-capable GPU is available.

-Example running the `PT_HMC_v4.jl` routine.
+### Example running the routine from the REPL

 1. Launch Julia
 ```sh